Email Marketing Playbook · Part 7 of 12

 What This Means for Your Business

 Maintenance plans transform contractor businesses from transactional to relational.
 Predictable monthly revenue.
 Higher retention.
 Captured replacement jobs.
 Higher business valuation.
 The 3-email sequence is the conversion mechanism.
 The technician handoff is the multiplier.
-Read Episode 8 next: turning satisfied customers into your sales team.
+Read Part 8 next: turning satisfied customers into your sales team.

 Frequently Asked Questions